Be the change you wish to see in the world.

 - Y9 Ethics of War trip to Belgium World War 2 battlefields

 @Humanists_UK discusses how to be happy with our new Y9s in July 2018

-As part of the wider LaSWAP consortium, Acland Burghley offers a Religious Studies: Philosophy, Theology and Ethics A level.
+As part of the LaSWAP consortium, Acland Burghley offers a Religious Studies: Philosophy, Religion and Ethics A level.